aminalaee/mongox/docs/queriying_documents.md

 )
 ```

-Or as a shortcut, you can use the `Query` class:
+Or as a shortcut, you can use the `mongox.Query` class:

 ```python
 movies = await Movie.query().sort(Query.asc(Movie.name)).all()